Gjerrud/Bartender/README.md

 # Bartender
 Application for drink mixing with instructions and ingredients.
-Developed for norwegian users.
+Developed in norwegian using Android Studio.